Here’s a commodity quotation listing unlike any other, guaranteed.

 it’s worth it.
 Unfortunately for the more workaday product, terms like

-“extra virgin” have no legal meaning in the US so you’ll
+“extra virgin” have no legal meaning in the US so you can

 find just about any old crankcase sludge marketed here under that rubric (heads up,